OTAs

 • 5% Vrbo commission fee is calculated from the total amount of the reservation, including additional Vrbo fees (like pet fees or cleaning fees) and excluding taxes and refundable deposits paid by the guest.

 • 3% Vrbo payment processing fee is charged on the total amount of Vrbo payments you receive from your travelers, including taxes and refundable damage deposits.
-Please note that the processing fee is not applicable when using property management software.
+Please note that the processing fee is not applicable when using API-connected property management software.

 Annual Subscription